-There are other treatments such as laser or chemical peels exist for many of these conditions.
-Talk to your health care provider about treatment options for your skin problem.
+For many of these conditions, other treatments can be done, such as laser or chemical peels, or medicine injected into the skin.
+Talk to your provider about treatment options for your skin problem.

-The risks of any anesthesia include:
+Risks of any anesthesia and surgery in general include:

 After the Procedure

-Protect the skin from the sun for 6 - 12 months until your skin coloring has returned to normal.
-You can wear hypoallergenic make up to hide any changes in skin color.
+Protect your skin from the sun for 6 to 12 months until your skin color has returned to normal.
+You can wear hypoallergenic make-up to hide any changes in skin color.
 New skin should closely match the surrounding skin when full color returns.

 Monheit GD, Chastain MA.
 Chemical and mechanical skin resurfacing.
-In: Bolognia JL, Jorizzo JL, Schaffer JV, et al, eds.
+In: Bolognia JL, Schaffer JV, Cerroni L, eds.
 Dermatology.
-3rd ed.
-Philadelphia, Pa: Mosby Elsevier; 2012:chap 154.
+4th ed.
+Philadelphia, PA: Elsevier Saunders; 2018:chap 154.

-Review Date: 11/20/2012
+Review Date: 10/14/2018